matokvekal/genieBaddy_client/README.md

 gine/user report only if post_status=open

 post_status:
-user_check>>the post in the que,we will write" the post is in check we will show you later" at client:cant write,user_see orange
+user_ai>>the post in the que,we will write" the post is in check we will show you later" at client:cant write,user_see orange

-genie_check >> the same
+genie_ai >> the same

 ## new >> the user upload. the post is new, at client user see new, genie can choose